 If you disagree with any aspect of the Cooperative’s service, you may request a supervisory review.
 If the dispute can result in service termination and the Cooperative is unable to provide a supervisory review immediately, you have five days to participate in the review before electric service will be terminated.

-If you are having trouble making your electric service payment, here is a list of local help agencies 84KB .pdf that may be able to help.
+If you are having trouble making your electric service payment, below is a list of local help agencies that may be able to help:

 As a member of an electric cooperative, you receive not only a needed service, but a benefit reserved for owners of a company; a return on your investment.
 This happens through something known as capital credits.

 Capital credits come from the money left over (margins) after all expenses are paid in a given year.
 If margins are available, that money is credited to your account according to the amount of electricity you purchased.
 Assigning capital credits to members, instead of paying dividends to distant stockholders, is just part of the accountability the Cooperative offers you.

 When the Cooperative’s finances permit, that money is returned to members in the form of capital credits checks.